alatarum/frugen/README.md

 ### Operation principles

-  The `frugen` tool takes a template in any of the supported formats and builds an 'exploded' and 'decoded' version of fru file in memory.
+  The `frugen` tool takes a template in any of the supported formats and builds an 'exploded' or 'decoded' version of fru file in memory.
 It then takes command line arguments and applies any changes to the fru fields specified by those arguments.
 After that step is complete, it either encodes/packs the data into a binary fru file, or dumps it in json or plain text format to a